 The science is clear: climate change is happening.
 We are the cause.
 We need to act now.

-Scientists have studied global warming for over 100 years.
-Many thousands of experts have tested hypotheses, gathered evidence, constructed models, debated results, and reviewed one another’s work.
+Scientists have studied global warming for more than 100 years.
+Thousands of experts have tested hypotheses, gathered evidence, constructed models, debated results, and reviewed one another’s work.
 Thousands of papers are written every year, produced from nearly every leading university and research institution on Earth—from Harvard to NASA and the US Department of Defense.

 The consensus couldn’t be clearer.
 Climate change is happening.
 It’s caused primarily by the burning of oil, gas, and coal.
 If we do nothing, the world will become significantly less habitable.